Early Career Teacher Full Induction Programme:

 Colchester Teacher Training Consortium (CTTC) was established 16 years ago and includes over 60 schools and colleges, training around 100 primary and secondary teachers every year.

-The Cambridge Teaching Schools Network (CTSN) is a collaborative network of Teaching School Alliances and Trusts.
+The Cambridge Training Schools Network (CTSN) is a collaborative network of Teaching School Alliances and Trusts.

 EAST SCITT has been formed and is run by a partnership of 3 schools in Suffolk (Farlingaye High School, Kesgrave High School and Bungay High School) committed to excellence in the classroom.

 Inspiration Teacher Training is a provider in the heart of Norwich with placement schools across Norfolk dedicated to transforming schools and improving the lives of local children.